Near Sperryville in Rappahannock County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Natural Features • Roads & Vehicles.

 Location.
 38° 39.123′ N, 78° 18.69′ W. Marker is near Sperryville, Virginia, in Rappahannock County.
-Marker is on Skyline Drive, on the left when traveling south.
+It is on Skyline Drive, on the left when traveling south.
 Located at the Tunnel Parking Overlook in Shenandoah National Park.
 Touch for map.
 Marker is in this post office area: Sperryville VA 22740, United States of America.
 Touch for directions.

-Photographed By Craig Swain, October 4, 2008
+Photographed by Craig Swain, October 4, 2008

 3. Mary's Rock Tunnel